 Claims processing is one of the most crucial and involved aspects of insurance, and it means that many insurers can make significant improvements to their business by streamlining the claims process.
 An enormous amount of work involved in claims processing is time-consuming and administrative.
-These tasks are prone to human errors, require data verification as customers send in claims in various formats, and also have to keep up with regular change in regulations by training staff and updating processes.
+These tasks are prone to human errors, require data verification as customers send in claims in various formats, and also have to keep up with the regular changes in regulations by training staff and updating processes.

-While automation of document processing is essential, AI can also do more complicated tasks where decision making is critical.
-ML allows AI software to study behavioral analytics and customer related data to make more accurate decisions on whether a claim is genuine, which can apply ever more nuanced types of claims.
+While automation of document processing is essential, AI can also do more complicated tasks where decision-making is critical.
+ML allows AI software to study behavioral analytics and customer-related data to make more accurate decisions on whether a claim is genuine, which can apply ever more nuanced types of claims.

 Tractable uses Deep Learning to analyze automobile accident images and estimate repair costs in real-time.
 In this way, we can settle claims and respond to accidents up to ten times faster.

 Risk management is crucial for the insurance industry.
 Therefore, insurers must consider every available quantifiable factor to develop profiles of high and low insurance risk during underwriting.
 Level of risk decides insurance premiums with those at higher risk charged a higher rate.

 Risk assessment performed by companies to evaluate a customer for life insurance can take up to a month based on the person’s specific circumstance.
 The process is susceptible to the subjective nature of risk analysts and different people may give the different evaluations for a single customer.

 By analyzing the information on existing customers like demographic, financial, psychographic, geographic information, along with properties of insured objects, companies can build risk assessment models that evaluate new customers faster and more accurately.